Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 Designing in the browser to save time

-Adam had begun frontend development while I was still conducting usability tests.
-Once I finished, I focused on supporting him by explaining interaction design and performing browser testing.
+Adam began frontend development while I was running usability tests.
+Once those were completed, I supported him by clarifying interaction design and testing directly in the browser.

-During this time, I was also refining the graphic design.
-To save time, we made many design decisions directly in the browser, avoiding the time-consuming back-and-forth in Sketch.
+At the same time, I continued refining the visual design.
+Many design decisions were made directly in the browser, which helped us avoid time-consuming back-and-forth in Sketch.

 Release and impact

-Feelgood Web Portal was released in November 2017.
-Managers at client companies found it professional and easy to use, and they especially appreciated having all features in a single web app.
+The Feelgood Web Portal was released in November 2017.
+Managers at Feelgood’s client companies found it professional and easy to use.
+They especially appreciated having all features in a single web app.

-Former Feelgood CEO Joachim Morath has repeatedly stated that this portal has played a key role in winning new business.
+Former Feelgood CEO Joachim Morath has repeatedly stated that the portal has played a key role in winning new business.

 The Feelgood Web Portal running in a desktop web browser.